The Truth About Emanuel: Release

 The Truth About Emanuel premiered at the 2013 Sundance Film Festival on January 18, 2013.
 The film was also shown at the Ashland Independent Film Festival in April 2013, in November at the Denver Film Festival, and in several other film festivals in US, UK and Brazil.

 The film was released in US theaters on January 10, 2014, and will be available on Blu-ray and DVD on March 25, 2014.

 Reception

 The Truth About Emanuel received mostly negative reviews.
 The review aggregator website Rotten Tomatoes reports that 37% of critics gave the film a positive review, based on 30 reviews.

 Jeannette Catsoulis of The New York Times wrote that the film "uses overwrought scenes of magical realism to couch psychosis as poetry and masochism as growing pains.
 Dependent on the cliché of women operating solely on instinct and without regard for logic (or, apparently, gainful employment), the film never finds its dramatic footing.
 Nor, sadly, its common sense."
-Kyle Smith of The New York Post panned the film, giving it 1 star out of 4, writing that it deserved a parody remake for the dream sequences in which Emanuel is underwater: "Worse than the contrivances, though, are the many pretentious dream sequences of Emanuel swimming deep underwater, hoping to reconnect with her mom, or something.
-Unlike the title character, though, the script by director Francesca Gregorini sinks to the bottom of the ocean with its cement-like touch."

 Christy Lemire of RogerEbert.com rated the film 1.5 stars out of 4.
 She praised Kaya Scodelario's presence, but criticized the overall tone of the film.
 "The elaborate tap dance of protection and distraction plays like farce when it should be gripping and tense, and it's unintentionally amusing when it should be creepy or sad."